phuoctung28/EmployeeManagement/README.md

 # EmployeeManagement
-My first assignment
-My program is to manage the information of the employees that inport from the keyboard
+Manage the information of the employees that import from the keyboard

         printf("=============== MENU ===============");
         printf("\n0.
 Show current list.");